mramendi/misha-scripts/README.md

 # misha-scripts

+Misha Ramendik (mramendi) uses this repository to share useful scripts, generally for mangling Asciidoc documentation.

-Scripts shared by Misha Ramendik, use at your own risk etc
+These scripts have no warranty, use at your own risk.